 Perimeter Institute offers a rich environment for PhD students with unparalleled opportunities to interact with research leaders from around the world while laying the foundation for a future career in physics.
 Perimeter’s Resident PhD students are expected to make the Institute their main base of research and become an integral, full time member of the PI research community.

-PhD students supervised by a Faculty or Associate Faculty member located at the Perimeter Institute receive their degree from the partnering university where their supervisor has a full or adjunct appointment.
-These universities include the University of Waterloo, University of Guelph, University of Toronto, York University, McMaster University, and Western University.
-Past graduates have obtained competitive postdoctoral fellowships at international institutions, including NASA, MIT, and the Max Planck Institute for Gravitational Physics.
+PhD students are supervised by a Faculty, Associate Faculty, or Senior Researcher located at Perimeter Institute but receive their degree from a partnering university where their supervisor has a full or adjunct appointment.
+These universities include Dalhousie University, McMaster University, University of Guelph, University of Toronto, University of Waterloo, Western University, and York University.
+Past graduates have obtained competitive postdoctoral fellowships at international institutions, including Berkeley, Harvard, IAS, The Max Planck Institute for Gravitational Physics, MIT, NASA, and Princeton .

 How to apply

 STEP 1.
 Search for the faculty or senior researcher you wish to supervise your PhD.

 STEP 2.
 Follow the link under the "Apply to" column to begin your university application.
 Be sure to fully review your preferred university's application requirements and deadlines.

 STEP 3.
 Once you have submitted your application to the partner university, submit your Expression of Interest to the PhD Residency Program Award.
 NOTE: The Expression of Interest deadline is based on the application deadline of the university you are applying to.
 Your Expression of Interest must be submitted within one week of submitting your university application (for multiple university applications, use the earliest application date).

 STEP 4.
 When you receive an offer letter from the partner university, upload your university offer letter to your Expression of Interest application.